ptomulik/puppet-repoutil/README.md

 ## Overview

-Puppet utilities to interact with package repositories.
-Simplify tasks such as obtaining lists of packages available for installation, their versions, installation candidates and so on.
-This plugin may be handy, if you need to implement facts describing packages available to agents via their package repositories.
+Puppet plugin to interact with package repositories.
+Simplify tasks such listing packages available for installation, their versions, installation candidates and so on.
+Useful for implementing facts describing packages existing in package repositories.

 ## Module Description

 The module provides means to access meta-information from package repositories such as apt.
-The supported operations currently include:
+Supported operations currently include:

   * listing available packages,
   * listing available package(s) versions,
-  * retrieving full package records (containing descriptions, etc.),
+  * retrieving full package records (descriptions, dependencies, etc.),
   * determining installation candidate (version) for a given package,

 The module currently supports the following providers: